dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Composite"></a>Composite
 * Motivation

-Imagine that we want to calculate total salary paid to all employees of the organization.
-It is nothing but the salary of CEO + the salary paid to all the departments.

-What is the salary of a department?
-It is the salary of the department head + the salary of all projects.
-What is the total salary of a project?
-It is the salary of the project manager + the salary of all the project members.
-In short, the salary of anything is the salary of self + the salary of all its sub groups.
+Imagine that we need to develop graphical framework which should speed up the development of the bussiness applications, where user works with the data using graphical forms.
+Graphical form is made up of the basic graphical elements like label, text, input field, button, list etc.

+In order to draw something on the screen, every graphical element should implement common interace with **draw** method.
+But, some graphical elements in addition to draw interface must act as a container for other graphical elements.
+So, for example form is a container for labels, input fields and buttons.

+It looks that tree structure can be basis for such a graphical framework, but problem is that we must treat leaf node and internal node on same way.
 This problem can be solved using Composite pattern.

 Composite pattern composes objects into tree structures to represent part-whole hierarchies.
 Group of objects is to be treated in the same way as a single instance of an object.

 * Story

-Compose objects into tree structures to represent part-whole hierarchies.
-Group of objects is to be treated in the same way as a single instance of an object.

 Lego brick represents Composite pattern.
 A brick is a basic object, but on a same time brick is a container which can hold other bricks in order to construct complex objects.